top of page

 Shoes matter

-Shoes are important for 2 reasons:
+Shoes are important for two reasons:

 1. Supportive shoes that includes arch support will act as a “crutch” for your tendon and allow it to rest and recover.
 It is difficult to find shoes with enough support so I usually get my patients to also invest in some orthotics.
 Look for firm but slightly softer insoles because if they press on the tendon in the wrong way, they can cause extra compression and keep the pain going.
 It's not rocket science!
 If they feel comfortable, they're good - if they hurt you, they're not right for you.